omkarcloud/google-maps-scraper/README.md

    ![Discussion Image](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/discussion.png)

 3. You can expect to receive your refund within 1 day.
-We will also update you in the GitHub Discussion.
+We will also update you in the GitHub Discussion :)

    ![PayPal Image](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/paypal.png)

 ### ❓ I Need Setup Support for scraper installation and usage?

-All Pro users who need assistance with scraper installation and usage can book a meeting with us [here](https://www.omkar.cloud/l/meet-chetan/).
+Happy to help :), All Pro users who need help with scraper installation and usage can book a meeting with us [here](https://www.omkar.cloud/l/meet-chetan/).

 ### ❓ How to increase the speed of the Scraper?